thanos-io/thanos/docs/blog/2023-11-20-life-of-a-sample.md

 ### Introduction

 You would like to use Thanos but you are feeling intimidated by its apparent complexity?
 Thanos is indeed a sophisticated distributed system with a broad range of capabilities, and with that comes a certain level of configuration intricacies.
 In this article, we'll take a deep dive into the lifecycle of a sample within Thanos, tracking its journey from initial ingestion to final retrieval.
 Our focus will be to explain Thanos' critical internal mechanisms and pinpoint the essential configurations for each component, guiding you to achieve the operational results you're aiming for.
+We'll be covering the following thanos components:

+* **Receive**: Ingests samples from Prometheus servers and prepares them for object storage.
+* **Compactor**: Merges and deduplicates blocks in object storage.
+* **Store**: Exposes blocks in object storage for querying.
+* **Query**: Retrieves data from stores and processes queries.
+* **Query Frontend**: Distributes queries to query instances.

 Our goal with this article is to make Thanos more accessible to new users, helping to alleviate any initial apprehensions.
 Given the extensive ground to cover, we'll aim to maintain conciseness throughout our exploration.